Pathoschild/smapi-mod-dump/source/Family Planning/README.md

 For example, if you wanted to have the max number of children possible, four, you would load your save file and type "set_max_children 4" into the console.
 Your spouse will then be able to prompt you about having children until you reach four.

-In the 1.2.0 update, this information is now saved to a file in the data folder to allow multiplayer compatibility.
+From the 1.2.0 update on, this information is now saved to a file in the data folder to allow multiplayer compatibility.
 This file shares the same name as your normal save file.
-(So for example, JonSnow_123456789.)
-If you wanted, you could edit this file to the value you want, though it will reset itself to 4 if you try to enter a larger value.
+(So for example, Farmer_123456789.)
+If you wanted, you could edit this file to the value you want.
+If you edit it to an illegal value, like -1, it will automatically change back when you next run the game.

-Also, you will now be able to choose your child's gender when you name them.
+You will be able to choose your child's gender when you name them.
 You could have one son, or three daughters, or two sons and two daughters, or no children at all, etc, the choice is yours.

+To adopt children with a roommate, go to the config.json file in the Family Planning folder, and change the value "AdoptChildrenWithRoommate" to true.
+From there, all other settings will apply, and your roommate will be able to prompt you to adopt a child.

 ## Mod Customization
 ### Child Appearance Mods